Prefer to listen to this piece?

 When it comes to spreading ice-melting substances on roadways and parking lots, spreader trucks are usually the most efficient types of equipment for the job.
 A spreader truck—also known as a salt spreader or sand spreader truck—is a truck outfitted with a mechanism designed to spread "ice melt" substances such as sand, rock salt, and other material mixtures wherever snow and ice management is needed.
 Many spreader trucks are also outfitted with snow plows, allowing them to work double duty on municipal streets.
 City workers and contractors have used spreader trucks on roads and other surfaces for decades.

 We'll discuss the various differences in spreader trucks a little bit later.
 For now, let's answer some of your ice melt substance questions.

-The majority of commercial plow trucks spread a product called ice melt, a blend of seven chemicals that melt ice and snow:
+Most commercial spreader trucks spread a product called "ice melt"—a blend of seven chemicals that melt ice and snow:

 - Sodium Chloride (Rock Salt)